mesosphere/dcos-docs-site/pages/1.12/networking/load-balancing-vips/index.md

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs-site -->

-DC/OS provides an east-west layer 4 load balancer (minuteman) that enables multi-tier microservices architectures.
+DC/OS provides an east-west layer 4 load balancer (Minuteman) that enables multi-tier microservices architectures.
 It acts as a TCP layer 4 load balancer and leverages load-balancing features within the Linux kernel to achieve near line-rate throughputs and latency.

 The features include:
 - Distributed load balancing of applications.